History of science and technology in Africa: Metallurgy

 Most of Africa moved from the Stone Age to the Iron Age.
 The Iron Age and Bronze Age occurred simultaneously.
 North Africa and the Nile Valley imported its iron technology from the Near East and followed the Near Eastern pattern of development from the Bronze Age to the Iron Age.

 Many Africanists accept an independent development of the use of iron south of the Sahara.
 Among archaeologists, it is a debatable issue.
 The earliest dating of iron outside of North Africa is 2500 BCE at Egaro, west of Termit, making it contemporary with iron smelting in the Middle East.
 The Egaro date is debatable with archaeologists, due to the method used to attain it.
 The Termit date of 1500 BCE is widely accepted.
-Iron at the site of Lejja, Nigeria, has been radiocarbon dated to approximately 2000 BC.
+Iron at the site of Lejja, Nigeria, has been radiocarbon dated to approximately 2000 BCE.
 Iron use, in smelting and forging for tools, appears in West Africa by 1200 BCE, making it one of the first places for the birth of the Iron Age.
 Before the 19th century, African methods of extracting iron were employed in Brazil, until more advanced European methods were instituted.

 John K. Thornton concludes that Africans metalworkers were producing their goods at the same or higher levels of productivity as their European counterparts.

+Archaeometallurgical scientific knowledge and technological development originated in numerous centers of Africa; the centers of origin were located in West Africa, Central Africa, and East Africa; consequently, as these origin centers are located within inner Africa, these archaeometallurgical developments are thus native African technologies.
+Iron metallurgical development occurred 2631 BCE – 2458 BCE at Lejja, in Nigeria, 2136 BCE – 1921 BCE at Obui, in Central Africa Republic, 1895 BCE – 1370 BCE at Tchire Ouma 147, in Niger, and 1297 BCE – 1051 BCE at Dekpassanware, in Togo.